 President Hinckley said the church is making substantial progress in many areas, most importantly in growing faith and faithfulness among its members.

 To one question, "Is the church an organization of great wealth, as some have maintained?"
-President Hinckley said the church has substantial assets, primarily buildings, necessary to its program.
+President Hinckley said the church has substantial assets necessary to its program.
+But he said the assets are primarily in buildings.
 He said the church has a few income-producing business properties, "but the return from these would keep the church going for a very brief time."

 He emphasized the importance of tithing, which he defined as the Lord's law of finance.
 He said there is "no other financial law like it.
 It is a principle given with a promise, spoken by the Lord himself for the blessing of his children."

 President Monson's address, "A Royal Priesthood," was an admonition to youths and other priesthood holders to be loyal to the honor of holding the priesthood and to be true to the callings they have received.

 Much of his talk centered on the importance of living the law of the fast and accomplishments that have been made by the church in the United States and other countries because of funds collected.